rishyendra333/BrainTumorClassification/README.md

 3. Run the prediction script with your input image (you can have your own image or use one from the provided data:
 `python predict.py /path/to/your/input_image.jpg`

+The script will load the trained model and provide the predicted tumor class label for the input image.

+## Dependencies

+The project requires the following dependencies:
+- TensorFlow
+- Keras
+- NumPy
+- OpenCV

+Install the required packages using the `requirements.txt` file:

+## Contributing

+Contributions to the project are welcome!
+If you find any issues or want to enhance the model's performance, feel free to open a pull request or submit an issue.

+## License

+This project is licensed under the [MIT License](LICENSE).